Brondee/Telegram-shop-bot/README.md

 ### 🎮 Choose game
 After clicking on ```🎮 Choose game``` button the bot will send limited amount of the products from the database.
 Limit 5.
-Each message with product contains the image of a product, the name, price per day, price per week and price of the deposit.
+Each message with product contains the image of a product, the name, price per day, price per week and the price of the deposit.
 Also under the message there are two Inline buttons ```Rent 'Game name' per day``` and ```Rent 'Game name' per week```.
 Both add the game to the cart.

 ![product_bg_white](https://user-images.githubusercontent.com/99086730/163853567-16d50359-bd1c-42e6-8fc4-73732a5e996e.png)

 ### ✉️ Suggest a game
 Allows a user to suggest a game.
-The suggestions saves to the database.
+The suggestion saves to the database.

 ### 🖌 Ask
 Allows a user to ask a question.
 The question automatically sends to the Admin chat.